colahuang8/FractionalAim/README.md

 <img src="examples.jpg" width="600" />

 ## What is fractional-ball aiming?
-- Estimate and obtain the cut angle, then aim using the cut angle.
+- Estimate and obtain a cut angle, then aim using the cut angle.
 - The introduction can be found in https://drdavepoolinfo.com//faq/aiming/fractional/

 ## Accurate ways to calculate cut angle?